jrouviere/bf-wasm/README.md

 - 0.9s when compiled directly with [bf-llvmlite](https://github.com/jrouviere/bf-llvmlite)
 - 30+ min with a naive python interpreter

+Note that this is not representative of a real-world application, as in general the webassembly code would already be optimised by the compiler generating it.
+The code we give to the browser in this demo is comically bad.

 ## Overview

 That very simple brainfuck program: